Skip to Content

 If you don’t want sunflowers growing where you have them, you could try to dig the plant up and transplant it elsewhere.
 Or you could just pluck up the plant and toss it.

-I started several sunflower plants indoors!
+I start several sunflower plants indoors every year.
 For the type of sunflowers I got, the packet said to start them 2-3 weeks before the last frost.
 But I started them a bit earlier—about 4-5 weeks.

 I used a small greenhouse that I kept inside in my sunroom during the day (more on seed starting 101).
 Once it started getting warmer outside, I would bring the little greenhouse outside on my patio.
 Even thought it was only about 50 degrees Fahrenheit outside, the greenhouse effect made the inside of the greenhouse at 80 degrees!
 It was still getting too cold at night, so I brought the plants back inside at night.